Testen10/CSE8AProject1/README.md

   <li>What is the average anxiety level?</li>
   <li>How many students are suffering from high anxiety levels (higher than average level)?</li>
   <li>For those who have high anxiety levels, what are the negative factors that are higher than the average level / positive factors that are lower than the average?</li>
-  <li>For those who have low anxiety levels, what are the positive factors that are higher than the average level / negative factors that are higher than the average level?</li>
+  <li>For those who have low anxiety levels, what are the positive factors that are higher than the average level / negative factors that are lower than the average level?</li>
 </ul>